railroadmedia/railcontent/docs/README-API-Datum.md

     url: 'https://www.musora.com' +
         '/railcontent/content/datum',
     type: 'put'
-  	data: {content_id: 3, key: 'description' value: 'very long description here'}
+  	data: {content_id: 3, key: 'description' value: 'very long description here', position: 3}
 		// position will automatically be set to the end of the stack if you dont pass one in
     dataType: 'json',
     success: function(response) {